GlacierProtocol/glacierprotocol.github.io/_docs/setup/quarantined-hardware.md

   - One laptop
   - Two USB drives from the same manufacturer

-    Each component should be supplied by different manufacturers from the other set. i.e. your two laptops should be from two different manufacturers, and the USB drives in one set should be from a different manufacturer than the USB drives in the other set.
+    Each component should be supplied by *different* manufacturers from the other set.
+    I.e. your two laptops should be from two different manufacturers, and the USB drives in one set should be from a different manufacturer than the USB drives in the other set.